AshParker19/42_C-_modules/README.md

 ## C++ Modules

-The idea is to learn the basics of the language and then move on to the more modern standards, this why at 42 we study C++ of 98 standard.
+At 42, we maintain the idea of learning the basics of the language and then moving on to the more modern standards.
+This is why we study C++ of the 98 standard.
+Our background in C helps us pick up the basics of C++ faster.
+The main difference is that C++ is object-oriented.
+Thanks to the 42 learning model, we don't get overwhelmed by new concepts.
+We begin with the basics and then tackle more complex topics.

 <p align="center">
   <img src="https://github.com/AshParker19/42_CPP_modules/assets/117525743/e59d6a52-0d82-40b0-8257-54937e180677" alt="Plus Logo">
 </p>

-This repository contains modules of C++ piscine at 42.
-Each module is dedicated to a specific topic.
-There are 10 modules in total.
-Each module contains a set of exercises and a README.md file which contains a description of the exercises and a list of concepts that we learn in the module.
+This repository contains 10 modules of C++ piscine at 42.
+Each module is dedicated to a specific topic and contains a set of exercises and a README.md file which contains a description of the exercises and a list of concepts that we learn in the module.
+Also there is a knowledge section where I collect some useful information about the topic.

 ## Table of Contents
 | Module | Description |